AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 Also, an Admin can view individual training data in the Compliance Dashboard.

 For instance, the Administrator has identified three trainings to track compliance.
-Captivate Prime provides the compliance snapshot for all three trainings at once.
+Learning Manager provides the compliance snapshot for all three trainings at once.

 Now an Admin can click on any training and quickly view the compliance for the selected training.